Level-Rank Dualities from $\Phi$-Cuspidal Pairs and Affine Springer Fibers: -Harish-Chandra Series Φ-Harish-Chandra Series

 that recover Lusztig's maps on $\bb{Z}\Uch(G^F)$ and $\bb{Z}\Uch(L^F)$.
 The maps $R_\bbb{L}^\bbb{G}, {}^\ast R_\bbb{L}^\bbb{G} $ are moreover compatible with isomorphisms between Levi subgroups induced by conjugation by $W_{\Gamma_\bbb{G}}$.

-Motivated by observations from the $\ell$-modular representation theory of $G^F$ for large primes $\ell$, Brou\'e--Malle--Michel used generic groups to formalize a generalization of Harish-Chandra theory, depending on an integer $e > 0$ by way of the cyclotomic polynomial $\Phi_e(x) \in \bb{Z}[x]$ \cite[\S{3}]{bmm}.
-(For a fixed prime power $q > 1$, they take $e$ to be the order of $\ell$ in $\bb{F}_q$.)
+Motivated by observations in the $\ell$-modular representation theory of $G^F$ for large primes $\ell$, Brou\'e--Malle--Michel used generic groups to formulate a generalization of Harish-Chandra theory, depending on an integer $e > 0$ by way of the cyclotomic polynomial $\Phi_e(x) \in \bb{Z}[x]$~\cite[\S{3}]{bmm}.
+(For a fixed prime power $q > 1$, they take $e$ to be the order of $q$ in $\bb{F}_\ell$.)